Code-Institute-Submissions/eezipc-milestone1/README.md

 ## Credits
 I used a Bootstrap template obtained from here https://getbootstrap.com/docs/4.4/examples/album/ I didnt use all of it and I added many extras but this template provided a great base to start from.
+I used a privacy policy template from here: https://gdpr.eu/privacy-notice/ I used a terms policy template from here: https://termly.io/resources/templates/terms-and-conditions-template/

 ### Media